Poema del Mar - Aquarium Gran Canaria: Tickets

 Jungle Zone

-The jungle zone is set up with rocky-mountain-style paths, ponds and tanks and in this section you will find multiple habitats that include the following:
+The zone is set up with rocky-mountain-style paths, ponds and tanks, where you will find:

-• Crocodiles - a replica of their natural habitat where you will find the Siamese crocodile, which can grow up to 3 meters in length.
-The space is home to two of them, a male and female.
-The section has a great viewing panel which covers some of the water area as well, which means you can watch the crocodiles as they relax in the water as well.
-You may even be lucky enough for them to swim past the window and be just centimetres away from them!
-Not many places that you can get that close to crocodiles!
+• Crocodiles: Siamese crocodiles, which can grow up to 3 meters in length.
+The habitat has a great viewing panel covering some of the water area as well, so visitors can watch the crocodiles as they relax in the water as well.
+Visitors may even be lucky enough for them to swim past the window and be just centimetres away.

-• Discus Fish - Discus fish are easy to identify due to their shape!
-Found in the Amazon river network, they are beautiful flat fish with bright colours.
-You will see although the same shape, the fish all have different patterns, making each one unique!
-You will also find other aquarium favourites in this tank including Rummy-nosed tetras and Ram cichlid's, which if you have a tropical fish tank at home, you will likely recognise!
+• Discus Fish: Found in the Amazon river network, they are beautiful flat fish with bright colours.
+Although the same shape, the fish all have different patterns, making each one unique.
+Other favourites in the area include Rummy-nosed tetras and Ram cichlids.

-• Piranhas - another section with some rather dangerous inhabitants! the sharp toothed piranhas!
+• Piranhas: The sharp toothed piranhas.
 They may look beautiful but you don't want to come across them in the wild!
 The aquarium is full of red-bellied piranhas.
 Silver fish with a flaming red belly.

-• Amphibians - a mock-cave style path in the aquarium and fun to walk along as you will pass multiple smaller tanks, each home to various different species including the funny looking Mexican Axolotl, Poison Dart Frogs, Rubber eels, cute little newts, another fish that can live outside water, the Mudskipper and the large bullfrog.
+• Amphibians: A mock-cave style path in the aquarium with multiple smaller tanks, each home to different species including Mexican Axolotl, Poison Dart Frogs, Rubber eels, newts, another fish that can live outside water, the Mudskipper and the large bullfrog.

 Tropical Zone

-The tropical zone is set up like a tropical desert island and is surrounded by water and again has multiple habitats around it, including:
+The zone has multiple habitats around it, including:

-• Atoll - a fantastic large cylinder shaped tank that you can walk around and admire.
-Home to sharks, coral, stingrays, eels, triggerfish, angelfish and many more exotic and colourful fish.
-This is one of our favourite tanks due to the variety of colours from the fish.
-Its just beautiful.
+• Atoll: A large cylinder shaped tank that is home to sharks, coral, stingrays, eels, triggerfish, angelfish and many more exotic and colourful fish.

-• Mangroves - mangroves are a unique place as they are a mixture of land and water, so can be harsh living conditions.
-However, you can still find some beautiful marine life there.
-In this section you can find species including spotted scat, Malaysian angelfish, archerfish, the funny looking 'four eyed fish' whose eyes sit on top of its head!
+• Mangroves: In this section visitors can see species including spotted scat, Malaysian angelfish, and archerfish.
 You can also see the Atlantic horse crab in this section with the beautiful African moonfish.

 Deep Ocean Zone

-• Submarine Canyon - An interesting display in a large tank that is only half full (on purpose!)
-You can find the spider crabs, cardinal fish and nursehounds in this section.
+• Submarine Canyon: Visitors can find the spider crabs, cardinal fish and nursehounds in this section.

-• Lobster - a long dark tank home to a variety of lobsters from the Canary islands and kept company with a school of European seabass to ensure they feel at home!
-Oh, and extra points if you can spot the resident red hermit crab!
+• Lobster: Home to lobsters from the Canary islands and a school of European seabass to ensure they feel at home.

 Popular Attractions